Selenium (software): Selenium Remote Control

 Selenium Remote Control (RC) is a server, written in Java, that accepts commands for the browser via HTTP.
 RC makes it possible to write automated tests for a web application in any programming language, which allows for better integration of Selenium in existing unit test frameworks.
 To make writing tests easier, Selenium project currently provides client drivers for PHP, Python, Ruby, .NET, Perl and Java.
 The Java driver can also be used with JavaScript (via the Rhino engine).
-An instance of selenium RC server is needed to launch html test case - which means that the port should be different for each parallel run.
+An instance of Selenium RC server is needed to launch html test case - which means that the port should be different for each parallel run.
 However, for Java/PHP test case only one Selenium RC instance needs to be running continuously.

 Selenium Remote Control was a refactoring of Driven Selenium or Selenium B designed by Paul Hammant, credited with Jason as co-creator of Selenium.
 The original version directly launched a process for the browser in question, from the test language of Java, .NET, Python or Ruby.
 The wire protocol (called 'Selenese' in its day) was reimplemented in each language port.
 After the refactor by Dan Fabulich and Nelson Sproul (with help from Pat Lightbody) there was an intermediate daemon process between the driving test script and the browser.
 The benefits included the ability to drive remote browsers and the reduced need to port every line of code to an increasingly growing set of languages.
 Selenium Remote Control completely took over from the Driven Selenium code-line in 2006.
 The browser pattern for 'Driven'/'B' and 'RC' was response/request, which subsequently became known as Comet.

-Selenium RC served as the flagship testing framework of the entire project of selenium for a long-standing time.
-And significantly Selenium RC is the first and foremost automated web testing tool that enabled users to adopt their preferred programming language.
+Selenium RC served as the flagship testing framework of the entire project of Selenium for a long-standing time.
+Selenium RC is the first and foremost automated web testing tool that enabled users to adopt their preferred programming language.

 With the release of Selenium 2, Selenium RC has been officially deprecated in favor of Selenium WebDriver.